LEAP-Systems/spatial-codec/README.md

 ## About

-This script is a visual demonstration of a specialized spatial encoding algorithm developed for mapping a 1D bitarray to a 3D matrix with a specified dimension.
+This script is a visual demonstration of a specialized spatial codec algorithm developed for mapping a 1D bitarray to a 3D matrix with a specified dimension.
 The encoder takes a 1D bitarray and translates each bit to an equivalent set of 'spatial bits' consisting of a coordinate tuple [x,y,z] and a state (True or False) attribute.
 The encoding is mapped using Hilbert's space filling curve (https://en.wikipedia.org/wiki/Hilbert_curve) which preserves localized bits in 1D to geometry in 3D independant of the matrix dimension.

 This mapping allows for consistent network packing/unpacking protocols independent of the cube dimensions.
 Furthermore it ensures that if a particular localized region of the 3D space is obstructed or is unreadable then the corresponding bit data errors will be localized to a set of neighbouring bits in 1D space which effectively reduces the severity of error across the whole message.